-Elizabeth Holtzman is co-chair of Herrick's Government Relations Group, where she focuses on government relations at the federal, state and local levels, and in litigation.
+Elizabeth Holtzman is co-chair of Herrick's Government Relations Group, where she handles government relations at the federal, state and local levels.
+Liz also focuses on litigation.

 Liz joined Herrick after 22 years in government, including 20 as an elected official.
 During her four terms as a U.S. Congresswoman, she captured national attention for her role on the House Judiciary Committee during the Watergate scandal; chaired the Immigration and Refugees Subcommittee (dealing directly with foreign governments); co-founded the Congressional Caucus for Women’s Issues (successfully legislating numerous women’s rights laws); and authored many laws, including those dealing with Nazi war crimes.

-Liz subsequently became the first woman elected District Attorney in New York City, serving eight years as DA of Kings County (Brooklyn), where she argued successfully before the U.S. Supreme Court, and pioneered new strategies for the prosecution of rape and environmental crimes.
-She also led the effort to end the practice that allowed African-Americans to be removed from juries.
+Liz subsequently became the first woman elected District Attorney in New York City, serving eight years as DA of Kings County (Brooklyn), where she argued successfully before the U.S. Supreme Court, and pioneered new strategies for the prosecution of sexual assault and environmental crimes.
+She also led the effort to end the practice that allowed African-Americans to be removed from juries using peremptory challenges.

 Previously, Liz was appointed by President Bill Clinton to the Nazi and Japanese Imperial War Criminal Records Interagency Working Group, which oversaw the declassification of more than eight million pages of secret Nazi war crimes files held by the U.S. government.

 Liz has written many op-ed articles, and has appeared on television and in movies, including the 2013 Robert Redford documentary All the President's Men Revisited, and the Academy Award-winning documentaries, Hôtel Terminus, about Gestapo Chief Klaus Barbie and Women - for America, for the World, about nuclear disarmament.
-She has also authored two books and won many honors and honorary degrees for her activism and significant contributions to American politics.
+She has also authored three books, and has won many honors and four honorary degrees for her significant contributions to American politics.